Spring Garden Revival

 Bridgewater Municipal Ordinances for Garden Maintenance Equipment Operation & Commercial Service Standards

 Bridgewater regulates garden maintenance equipment operation to minimize noise and ensure safety.
-Permitted hours are typically 7:00 AM-7:00 PM on weekdays and 8:00 AM-6:00 PM on Saturdays, with Sunday restrictions often prohibiting work before 9:00 AM.
-Commercial landscapers must register with the Town Clerk, obtain Home Improvement Contractor registration for contracts >$1,000, and carry a minimum of 1M in general liability insurance.
+Permitted hours are typically 7:00 AM-7:00 PM on weekdays and 8:00 AM-6:00 PM on Saturdays, with Sunday and holiday restrictions (often before 9:00 AM or prohibited).
+Commercial landscapers must register with the town for contracts >$1,000, carry a minimum 1M general liability insurance, and maintain workers’ compensation coverage.
 Safety protocols include traffic control for right-of-way work, equipment calibration, and public notification where required.
-Environmental compliance mandates proper material handling, immediate cleanup of spills, and documentation of waste disposal.
-Herbicide and pesticide use is restricted to licensed applicators, with buffer zones near water and weather-related application limits.
-For permits and regulatory information, contact the Permits & Licensing office or consult the Town of Bridgewater – Government portal.
+Environmental compliance mandates proper material handling, no discharge to storm drains, and documentation of waste disposal.
+Herbicide and pesticide use must comply with state licensing and buffer zone regulations near water.